Subtitle Edit

 Speech to Text

-Subtitle Edit can automatically transcribe audio to text using Whisper-based speech recognition engines.
+Subtitle Edit can automatically transcribe audio to text using Whisper-based and other modern speech recognition engines.

 Speech to Text